Buildooor Research Brief -- May 2026

 Dates from official OpenAI and Anthropic release notes, launch posts, pricing pages, and deprecation logs.

 Notice what is unusual here.
 The cadence is not merely "new models appear quickly."
 The cadence is that launches, default changes, and sunsets sit very close together.
 GPT-4.5 launched on February 27, 2025.
 GPT-4.1 arrived on April 14, 2025, with GPT-4.5 preview already placed on a shutdown path for July 14.
 Anthropic launched Sonnet 3.7 on February 24, 2025, then deprecated it on October 28 and retired it on February 19, 2026.
+The newer evidence makes the clock even clearer.
+OpenAI launched GPT-5.3-Codex on February 5, retired GPT-5 from ChatGPT on February 13, launched GPT-5.4 on March 5, and launched GPT-5.5 on April 23.
+Anthropic launched Sonnet 4.6 on February 17, deprecated the May 2025 Claude 4 API family on April 14, and launched Opus 4.7 on April 16.
 These are not decade-long platform epochs.
 They are operating windows.

 Historically, downstream product builders could treat upstream API choice as a semi-stable implementation detail.
 That assumption no longer holds.
 Model selection, prompt behavior, cost envelope, and even which model names customers recognize are all changing quickly enough that roadmap inertia becomes a competitive tax.
 If your product or marketing language assumes a provider baseline that disappears within a quarter, you are already behind the market.